 With advanced skills in Moodle you can design your course in such a way as to keep your own learners separate from the public learners

-- This site uses a standard Moodle 2.x installation.
+- This site uses a standard up-to-date Moodle installation.

-3rd party plugin modules are not generally supported, and will not be installed (a single exception at this time is the Certificate module).
+3rd party plugin modules are not generally supported, and will not be installed (a single exception at this time is a Certificate module).

 This is so you can backup your course and move it to another Moodle Moodle site whenever you wish.